Court opens door to voiding N. Carolina Voter ID amendment

 Friday’s ruling didn’t block regular state laws that require simple majorities and are subject to a governor’s veto.
 GOP legislators have passed other regular laws lowering taxes and requiring photo identification to vote.

 A rule-making law passed in 2018 after the voter ID amendment was approved sought to implement the mandate.
 Friday’s ruling doesn’t cancel that law.
 But it remains unenforceable pending two other lawsuits — one federal and one state — challenging current voter ID rules.

-A majority on a three-judge panel of trial judges struck down those rules last September, saying the law was rushed through the General Assembly and still intentionally discriminates against Black voters.
-The state Supreme Court has since agreed to hear this case, too.
+A majority on a three-judge panel of trial judges struck down those rules in September, saying the law was rushed through the General Assembly and still intentionally discriminates against Black voters.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.